The final will take place at the Trinity Laban Conservatoire of Music and Dance on Wednesday, June 27th at 5.00pm (note earlier than usual time)

-The preliminary round will take place at the LCM on Sunday, May 28th
+The preliminary round will take place at the Trinity Laban on the morning and afternoon of Sunday, June 24th.

 Entrants are encouraged to explore the vast wealth of material from five hundred years of song writing, prose and poetry, of writers and composers world-wide who employ the English language.
 Ideas can be found in the AESS Century of English Song – Volumes 1-10, details of which can be found at www.aofess.org